-We can all be guilty of it sometimes – we just want to get out there and get on with our miles, whether we’re doing a quick speed session or a long run.
+We can all be guilty of it sometimes - we just want to get out there and get on with our kilometers, whether we’re doing a quick speed session or a long run.
 But fail to warm up properly and you could run the risk of muscle stitches.
 A good warm up will warm up your body and promote proper breathing, getting you into a good rhythm for your run.

 Eating right before your run

 If you eat too much, too soon before your run could be another trigger for stitches.
 Try to avoid eating a heavy meal 1-2 hours before your run, as this can activate your GI system - resulting in less oxygen to your diaphragm.
 And if your diaphragm is getting less oxygen than it needs while you’re trying to push it hard on a run, you may end up with a stitch.